A Phase II, Two-Arm Study of Everolimus and Letrozole, + / - Ribociclib (Lee011) in Patients with Advanced or Recurrent Endometrial Carcinoma

 - Patients must have advanced or recurrent disease that is refractory to curative treatment based on imaging or clinical exam.

 - Patient must consent to allow for a baseline tumor biopsy.
 Tumor material from biopsies done before the screening period are acceptable if the biopsy was performed within 3 months prior to the planned treatment start and no other systemic cancer therapy was administered in the interim.
-If a biopsy is performed and the specimen is considered non-diagnostic or does not have enough tissue, this does not prevent the patient from proceeding with the treatment.
+If a biopsy is performed and the specimen is considered non-diagnostic, does not have enough tissue, or the biopsy is deemed infeasible to perform, this does not prevent the patient from proceeding with the treatment

 - Patients must have had no more than two prior chemotherapeutic regimens for recurrent endometrial carcinoma.
 Chemotherapy administered in conjunction with primary radiation as a radio-sensitizer is not counted as a prior treatment for recurrent or advanced disease.